-FCCJ established the Center for Economic Development to provide business and industry with a highly skilled work force-capable of efficient production in a complex and rapidly changing environment.
+Established to provide business and industry with a highly skilled work force FCCJ's Center for Economic Development is capable of efficient production in a complex and rapidly changing environment.
 Designed to meet specific needs, the Center provides quality controlled, customized programs and services to meet requirements for specific training.